Is Vitamin B12 Dosage 5000 mcg Safe?

 Methylcobalamin is the best absorbed form of supplemental B12 in the body because it is bioactive.
 In other words, it’s readily available to positively interact with our cells.

-This form has a chemical structure that contains a methyl group (hence the name), which consists of a hydrogen and oxygen molecule.
+This form has a chemical structure that contains a methyl group, which consists of a hydrogen and oxygen molecule.
 This methyl group makes it the most active form of Vitamin B12 in the body.

-Methylcobalamin is also the most common form of B12 found in animal foods.
-That’s why omnivores do not need to supplement with B12; they get it through their food.
+Methylcobalamin is also the most common form of B12 found in animal foods, which is why meat eaters don’t need to supplement.

 The only synthetic form of Vitamin B12, cyanocobalamin differs greatly than other forms because its chemical structure contains a cyanide group.
 This cyanide group is the same as the poisonous cyanide you’ve heard of before, but irrelevant to the body at the levels found in Vitamin B12.
 It is also the only form of Vitamin B12 that is created in a lab setting.